Pakistan To Mark Youm-e-Istehsal To Highlight Indian Illegal Action: Moeed - UrduPoint

 Pakistan To Mark Youm-e-Istehsal To Highlight Indian Illegal Action: Moeed

-ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Jul, 2020 ) :Special Assistant to the Prime Minister on National Security and Strategic Policy Planning Dr Moeed Yousuf on Wednesday said Pakistan would mark August 5 as Youm-e-Istehsal to highlight unilateral Indian action of abrogating the special constitutional status of Occupied Jammu and Kashmir and its military siege with record brutalities and suppression.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Jul, 2020 ) :Special Assistant to the Prime Minister (SAPM) on National Security and Strategic Policy Planning Dr Moeed Yousuf said Pakistan would mark August 5, as Youm-e-Istehsal to highlight unilateral Indian action of abrogating the special constitutional status of Occupied Jammu and Kashmir and its military siege with record brutalities and suppression.

-He was addressing an interactive session 'Hope for Kashmir' ( Kashmir Ki Umeed) with press secretaries and diplomatic attaches of Pakistani mission across the globe.
+He was addressing an interactive session 'Hope for Kashmir' ( Kashmir Ki Umeed) with press secretaries and diplomatic attaches of Pakistani mission across the globe the other day.

 Moeed said the government and Prime Minister Imran Khan believed that the world should know the truth about Indian oppression of innocent Kashmiris as human rights violations were not allowed in any country.
 India had been committing serious human rights abuses in the Indian Illegally Occupied Jammu and Kashmir (IIOJK).